Resources related to doing business with Cuba, investing in Cuba or traveling to Cuba.

 The rebirth of private entrepreneurship in Cuba, report on the emerging middle class by Richard E. Feinburg, Senior Fellow with the Latin American Initiative at the Brookings Institute.

 Policies for Economic Growth: Cuba’s New Era.
 (Spanish).
 Authors: Juan Triana Cordoví and Ricardo Torres Pérez, a University of Havana economist currently a research fellow at American University.
 Published by the Brookings Institution a nonprofit public policy organization based in Washington, DC.

 Cuba’s future strategy for economic development is extremely difficult in a country exhibiting profound paradoxes both internally and externally.
-Its workers are qualified and highly educated, but lacks an institutional framework to leverage them effectively and provide employment and adequate salaries.
+Its workers are qualified and highly educated, but lack an institutional framework for effective leveraging and providing employment and adequate salaries.

 Its economic model is not able to flexible enough to adapt to ever-fluid external factors.
 External factors such as the U.S. embargo also limits Cuba’s access to nearby US markets and the ability to participate in international financial institutions.

 U.S.-Cuba Academic and Science-Based Exchanges – Prospects for a two-way street explores academic exchanges between the U.S. and Cuba.